Do you plan to get your nipple pierced? Make sure the procedure is done safely and that you know how to care for your nipple after it’s pierced.

 Lactation and breastfeeding.
 Nipple piercing could cause problems if you want to breastfeed.
 Scar tissue around the pierce or your nipple ring could block your milk ducts.
 Piercings that damage the nerves in your nipple may make it hard for milk to come out.
 Nipple jewelry can make it harder for your baby to latch on.
 Your baby might even swallow or choke on a loose nipple ring.
 Don’t get your nipple pierced if you’re pregnant or breastfeeding.
 Wait a few months after you complete breastfeeding.

 Infection.
-Nipples are sensitive tissue and connected to a woman’s milk ducts.
+Nipples are sensitive tissue and connected to milk ducts.
 A nipple pierce is more likely to get infected than some other types of piercings.
 Infections can happen well after you get your nipple or areola, the darker ring around the nipple, pierced.
 Like any other body piercing, unsterilized equipment can put you at risk for infection with blood-borne diseases like HIV, hepatitis B or C, or tetanus.